+Example 2

-Example 2: Mrs. Jones, a widow who lives in the Capital District, transferred her non-exempt home worth \$268,847 to her only child in January, 2017.
-Mrs. Jones enters a nursing home in October of 2019, spends down to the \$15,900 asset limit and in a skilled nursing setting, applies for Medicaid in January 2021.
-The resulting penalty is 23 months, calculated as follows:
+Mrs. Jones, a widow who lives in the Capital District, transferred her non- exempt home worth \$263,760 to her only child in January 2018.
+Mrs. Jones enters a nursing home in October of 2019, spends down to the \$30,182 asset limit and in a skilled nursing setting, applies for Medicaid in March 2022.
+The resulting penalty is 21 months, calculated as follows:

-\$268,847 (value of transfer made within the look-back period) divided by \$11,689 (2021 Northeastern Regional Rate) = 23-month penalty period.
+\$263,760 (value of transfer made within the look-back period) divided by \$12,744 (2023 Northeastern Regional Rate) = 21-month penalty period.

-Mrs. Jones would not be eligible for Medicaid until January 1, 2023 - who pays the 23 months?
+Mrs. Jones would not be eligible for Medicaid until January 1, 2024

-Mrs. Jones transferred her home in January 2017.
-Assuming a 23-month penalty period, under the old rules the penalty period would have started February 1, 2017 and run through December 31, 2018.
-However, under the current rules, the penalty period would not start running until February 1, 2021, the first day of the month after the date when Mrs. Jones applies for Medicaid.
-Now Ms. Jones will not start receiving institutional Medicaid benefits until after the 23 month penalty period expires on January 1, 2023.
+Mrs. Jones transferred her home in January 2018.
+Assuming a 21-month penalty period, under the old rules the penalty period would have started February 1, 2018 and run through October 31, 2019.
+However, under the current rules, the penalty period would not start running until April 1, 2022, the first day of the month after the date when Mrs. Jones applies for Medicaid.
+Now Ms. Jones will not start receiving institutional Medicaid benefits until after the 21-month penalty period expires on January 1, 2024.
 Who pays for Mrs. Jones' care for that time period?
-Remember, she has already spent her life savings and only has a mere \$15,900 left.
+Remember, she has already spent her life savings and only has a mere \$30,182 left.
 There are solutions available, even in this crisis situation, but the Medicaid rules pose complex problems for the elderly, individuals with disabilities, and their families.
 The laws were enacted not to solve the long-term care crisis, but to lay a trap for the unwary and merely cut the Medicaid budget.
 Without proper planning, anyone could fall into these "Medicaid Trap" situations.

-d.
-Other Medicaid Rules
+D. Other Medicaid Rules

 How Does Medicaid Treat Jointly Held Assets?
-If assets are held in an account by a Medicaid applicant and another individual as "joint" owners, and funds are withdrawn by either individual, it may count in full as a transfer against the Medicaid applicant.
+If assets are held in an account by a Medicaid applicant and another individual as "joint" owners, and funds are with-drawn by either individual, it may count in full as a transfer against the Medicaid applicant.
 For example, withdrawal of funds from a "joint" bank account by the child of a Medicaid applicant will be treated as though the Medicaid applicant parent had transferred all the funds to the child.
 In addition, funds held in a joint account in a bank or similar financial institution will be presumed by the Department of Social Services to be owned entirely by the applicant.
 If both signatures are required to withdraw funds (i.e., brokerage accounts require all named owners to sign), however, only 1⁄2 of the value will be counted as belonging to the applicant.
 Each asset must be evaluated to determine ownership and ownership rights prior to filing a Medicaid application.